decaporg/decap-cms/website/content/docs/nextjs.md

 ```

-Now we need to tell webpack how to load Markdown files.
-Create a new ```next.config.js``` at the root of the project with the following content:
+Next, we need to tell webpack how to load Markdown files.
+Create a new ```next.config.js``` file at the root of your project with the following content:

 ```js
 module.exports = {